iPhone and iPod touch: Charging the battery

-- For the quickest charge, disconnect other USB devices.
+- For the quickest charge, you may need to disconnect other USB devices.

-If you charge the battery while syncing or using the device, it might take longer to charge.
+If you sync or use the device while charging the battery, your device might take longer to charge.

 Charging with a FireWire-based power source is not supported, except on original iPhone and iPod touch (1st generation).
 If the device is connected to a FireWire-based charger or accessory, this alert screen will appear:

 |This accessory may not be supported.||Charging is not supported with this accessory.|